asar1/iOS-Developer-Portfolio/README.md

 ### About this app:

+A Social media app where users upload their desired work(they want to learn) and tell the amount they are willing to pay.
+Users with expertise in that field accept and after price bargaining and online payment they can meet physically.

+## My Role

 #### TECNOLGES:

+- Objective-C
+- Swift
-- 💿 Core Data
+- Storyboard
-- 🎨 SwiftUI
+- Xib
-- 🏦 App Storage
+ - CocoaPods
-- 📦 Swift Package Manager
+ -  Swift Package Manager
- - 🚘 Roadmap